awsker/Tes3MpPluginHelper/README.md

 # Tes3MpPluginHelper
-Windows based Graphical user interface for building a requiredDataFiles.json for a Tes3Mp server based on the currently selected plugins in OpenMW.
+Tes3MpPluginHelper is a Windows based .NET Framework graphical interface for building a requiredDataFiles.json for a Tes3Mp server based on the currently selected plugins in OpenMW.
 I made this because I found it too cumbersome to update the plugin list with checksums manually when I added/changed what plugins to use.

 The repository contains two projects.
+Tes3MpPluginHelperGui is the graphical interface.
 Tes3MpPluginHelper is a .NET Standard library for building a requiredDataFiles.json from the selected plugins found in a OpenMW config file.
 It could be used to build an application that can run under Linux and OSX (both not tested).

-Tes3MpPluginHelperGui is a Windows based .NET Framework graphical interface that uses the binary from Tes3MpPluginHelper.

 # Download and install
 Check under [Releases](https://github.com/awsker/Tes3MpPluginHelper/releases/tag/v0.1).
 Just unzip the files anywhere.